-This article was first published Oct 2018, and has been updated to reflect recent developments.
+This article was first published Oct 2018, and has been updated A LOT to reflect recent developments.
+See below for changelog:

 Ohhhhhh boy.
-It was early on Friday when we all got the news: ex-Deputy Prime Minister and current UMNO president Datuk Seri Dr Zahid Hamidi has been charged in court with eight charges of receiving gratification, 10 charges of criminal breach trust and a whopping 27 charges of money laundering, making it a total of 45 CHARGES!
+Ex-Deputy Prime Minister and current UMNO president Datuk Seri Dr Zahid Hamidi has been charged in court with eight charges of receiving gratification, 12 charges of criminal breach trust and a whopping 27 charges of money laundering, making it a total of 47 CHARGES!

 [UPDATE 14/12/18]: So it’s gotten from bad to worse for Zahid Hamidi and his Yayasan Akal Budi.
 He’s been hit with an additional charge of criminal breach of trust of up to RM10 million, which means it’s now a total of 46 CHARGES against him.
 This time, he’s been accused of loaning RM10 million to Armada Holdings from Yayasan Akal Budi.